bradkav/verne/README.md

 ### Getting started

 The best place to start is probably the [example notebook](/src/Example.ipynb).
 You can also find more detailed info in the README file for the [`src/`](src/) folder.
 I'm also very happy to provide more specific examples if you have something in particular in mind - just get in touch.

-Note that the [`millichargedDM` branch](https://github.com/bradkav/verne/blob/millichargedDM) of the repo is probably a little more up-to-date with examples (as well as including code for simulating millicharged DM scattering in the Earth).
-So it might be worth taking a look at the example notebook [there](https://github.com/bradkav/verne/blob/millichargedDM/src/Example.ipynb) for more inspiration.

 ### Dependencies